bcsummers/falcon-provider-rate-limit/README.rst

 Installation
 ------------

-After cloning the repository, all development requirements can be installed via pip.
+After cloning the repository, all development requirements can be installed via poetry.
 For linting and code consistency the pre-commit hooks should be installed.

 .. code:: bash